rebelsky/sams-assorted-musings-reflections/priorities.md

 [5] It really was fascinating; Leslie Lyons is awesome.

-[6] I suppose I could have tried the approach I tried in English in high schoool.
+[6] I suppose I could have tried the approach I tried in English in high school.
 We were supposed to journal for a page each day.
 I wrote my history notes in stanza form, and turned those in, claiming that I was writing poetry.
 I think it worked for over a month.

 ---

-*Version 1.0 of 2017-02-17.*
+*Version 1.0.1 of 2017-05-28.*